spapas/spapas.github.io/content/easy-immutable-objects.rst

       }
     }

-Let's call it three times one after the other to change various attributes one after the other:
+Let's call it three times one after the other to change various attributes:

 .. code-block:: javascript